-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 April 2019, and have not been applied in preparing these financial statements.
-None of these are expected to have a significant effect on the financial statements of the Group and the Company.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on or after 15 April 2021 and are mandatory for application.
+This did not result in substantial changes to the Group's accounting policies and had no material effect on the amounts reported for the financial period.